edwardcrompton/ox_geovariation/README.md

 two letter country code.
 This means that server side processing in PHP is not aware of which country the user is in.
-In PHP we must create an array of _all_ the possible geo variations and load them into an array that can be accessed with javascript.
+In PHP we must create an array of _all_ the possible geo variations and load them into an array that can be accessed with Javascript.
 In the case of the Call to Action, this is done in GeoVariations::initialiseCtaLinks.
 The array is keyed by country code and contains 'href' and 'content' keys which contain the call to action link url and title.
-This array is stored in drupalSettings.affiliateCTALinks[] so that it is available in javascript.
+This array is stored in drupalSettings.affiliateCTALinks[] so that it is available to Javascript.

-The 'geo' javascript library defined by this module fetches the two letter country code after the page has loaded and stores it in browser session storage.
+The 'geo' Javascript library defined by this module fetches the two letter country code after the page has loaded and stores it in browser session storage.
 This is done in geo.js which makes a asynchronous request to the path /geo.
 This path returns a blank response that contains the 'Country-Code' header supplied